 4. Singapore is also in ongoing discussions with various countries and regions on developing bilateral arrangements for safe travel.
 We will continue to update our border measures, taking into account our understanding of the virus and developments in other countries and regions.

 5. Singapore residents, long-term pass holders and visitors seeking to enter Singapore can check the Ministry of Health (MOH) and Immigration and Checkpoints Authority (ICA) websites for updates on the COVID-19 situation in Singapore, border control measures in relation to COVID-19 and measures for inbound travellers.

 6. If you are in Singapore, please do your part by practising good personal hygiene, monitor your own health and follow appropriate safe management measures.

 General Advisory for Tourism Businesses

 1. All Singaporeans and residents of Singapore are advised to defer all travel abroad.
 However, essential business and official travel will be permitted under Green/ Fast Lane arrangements.

 Gradual resumption of business activities

 2. Singapore is gradually re-opening its economy in phases.
 Most activities have resumed, subject to the following safe distancing principles:

 a.
 As a default, measures should be put in place to ensure that individuals maintain safe distancing of at least one metre at all times

 b.
-Where not feasible or practical to apply one metre safe distancing between individuals, this one metre requirement can instead be enforced between groups, with each group made up of not more than eight persons, and with no mixing between groups.
+Where not feasible or practical to apply one metre safe distancing between individuals, this one metre requirement can instead be enforced between groups, with each group made up of not more than two persons, and with no mixing between groups.
 Other safe management measures should also be in place.

 4. Businesses must also comply with the Safe management Measures outlined in https://covid.gobusiness.gov.sg/safemanagement/general (“Safe Management Requirements”) and any industry-specific requirements which apply to them.
 These requirements include the staggering of working and break hours, ensuring clear physical spacing of at least 1 metre between persons, and implementing SafeEntry to record the entry of all personnel and visitors.
 Strict checks will be conducted, and businesses that do not provide a safe workplace for our workers will have their operations suspended until they are able to do so.